macqueen0987/rimworld-openworld-discord-bot/README.md

 !ping      : show ping
 !uptime    : show how long the bot has been running

----Under this line requires discord server moderator commands--- !shutdown                         : shutdowns this bot !s [some command]                 : sends command to screen which openworld server is running !reload                           : reloads mods and whitelists
+---Under this line requires discord server moderator rights--- !shutdown                         : shutdowns this bot !s [some command]                 : sends command to screen which openworld server is running !reload                           : reloads mods and whitelists